siuyin/mecrips-stellaris-hello/README.md

 1. 1msSystick.fs is a reusable module to provide the initSystick word.
 1. adc.fs provides ADC related routines.
  Also shows use of buffer: forth word.
+1. extIntr.fs demonstates the use of the External Interrupt feature.

 ## Hardware
 1. VDDA (pin 5) and VDD (pin 16) must both be connected to 3.3V .